 7. Traditional Elegance

-If you have a traditional home, a custom-built fire pit could be made to compliment your outdoor furniture.
+If you have a traditional home, a custom-built fire pit could be created to compliment your outdoor furniture.
 In this case, the custom fire pit base blends beautifully with traditional wrought iron chairs and planters that also display fire like outdoor torches.
-It’s an elegant, yet very comfortable outdoor setting for you Bergen County, NJ home.
+It’s an elegant, yet very comfortable outdoor setting for your Bergen County, NJ home.

 8. Urban Chic